tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

 <!-- TODO: link to patch series -->
 [^gross]: This might change soon with if Sam Gross's GIL-removal patch series
     lands.
-Part of the patch series includes a change from the decades-old stack machine to a register machine to "sweeten the deal" performance-wise.
+Part of the patch series includes a change from the decades-old stack machine architecture to a register machine to "sweeten the deal" performance-wise.

 I talked at some length about Python bytecode in my [post](/blog/discovering-basic-blocks) about lifting a graph structure out of